A Behavior Service Program for Preschool through High School

 - While the duration of our program varies on goals and abilities, we generally outline plans 6 months at a time; as we complete follow-up assessments to examine progress and facilitate program accountability.

-Service Options Behavioral, cognitive, and interpersonal enhancement techniques are taught to promote age-appropriate interactions with others; concentration and organization abilities; information processing skills; effective communication; independent life skills; health, safety and mobility; and academic and occupational success.
+Service Options Behavioral analysis, cognitive, and interpersonal enhancement techniques are taught to promote age-appropriate interactions with others; concentration and organization abilities; information processing skills; effective communication; independent life skills; health, safety and mobility; and academic and occupational success.

 Social Butterflies: Small group opportunity to develop and practice behaviors needed to establish and maintain positive peer social interactions, with the support of group facilitators.